alfiebradic/mugi-compressor/README.md

-# Mugi Dynamics 4216 UpDown Multi-band Compressor
+# Mugi Dynamics 4216 Up/Down Multi-band Compressor

 This is a WIP multi-band compressor plugin built in JUCE with original DSP and 3D graphics.